 Habitat: Turnera ulmifolia grows in human disturbed habitats (roadsides, houses, abandoned fields), dune areas as well as long the edges of Dry Broadleaf Evergreen Formation – Woodlands/Shrublands.

-Distribution in Bahamas/Globally: Turnera ulmifolia occurs on all island groups in the Bahamian Archipelago as well as Florida, the entire Caribbean region, and tropical and subtropical regions throughout the entire world.
+Distribution: Turnera ulmifolia occurs on all island groups in the Lucayan Archipelago as well as Florida, the entire Caribbean region, and tropical and subtropical regions throughout the entire world.

-Medicinal/Cultural/Economic usage: Turnera ulmifolia is used medicinally in the Bahamas to treat gastrointestinal problems (constipation, diarrhea), colds and flu, and circulatory problems (heart palpitations), infant care (gripe), ob/gyn issues (menstrual cramps), and dermatological issues.
+Medicinal/Cultural/Economic usage: Turnera ulmifolia is used to treat gastrointestinal problems (constipation, diarrhea), colds and flu, and circulatory problems (heart palpitations), infant care (gripe), ob/gyn issues (menstrual cramps), and dermatological issues.